AniketBembale/Bangaluru_House_Price_Prediction/README.md

 pip install scikit-learn pandas flask

-# Credits
+# Dataset Credits
-This project was developed by [Your Name Here].
-The dataset used for training the model was obtained from [Source of Dataset], and the Flask web application was built using the Flask Mega-Tutorial as a guide.
+ The dataset used for training the model was obtained from Kaggle.